nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   as well as editing the title of the 1st module in the database to be Software Engineering respectively.
 * `edit 3 m/2` is equivalent to editing the 3rd module in the database to have a MC of 2.

-### 4.2 Academic Calendar
+### 4.2 Academic Plan

-Academic Calendar features consist of features that allows you to be able to create and customize your own academic plan.
+Academic Plan features consist of features that allows you to be able to create and customize your own academic plan.
 Do note that these features are the ones that allows you to update and edit your academic plans (such as the visual display of which modules you have taken, as well as the progress bar for each of the University's requirements).

 Such features include taking/un-taking a module in a specific semester, viewing and setting the current semester or mc goal, as well as viewing and clearing modules in a specific semester.

-#### 4.2.1 Taking a module : `take`
+#### 4.2.1 Adding a module to the academic plan : `take`

 Take a module in the specified semester and adds it to the academic plan.